 - What do I dislike about it?

-I want to emphasize John’s quote of one of the first things you do when you start a project…
+I want to emphasize John’s quote regarding one of the first things you do when you start a project…

-That is the initial key to the whole process of a successful project.
-By successful, it will be a project that you can look back on when it’s complete and not want to make one single change to it.
+That is the key to the whole process of a successful project.
+Successful, meaning it will be a project that you can look back on when it’s complete and not want to make one single change to it.
 In other words, you’re happy with the outcome.